-The Pieps DSP Tour was discontinued in 11/2013.
+The Pieps DSP Tour was released in 10/2011 and discontinued in 11/2013.
 The Pieps Tour was replaced by the Pieps DSP Sport in October 2013.

 Summary: The now-discontinued Pieps Tour is the nearly-identical twin to the popular Pieps DSP, but it has one button (versus the three on the DSP).
 The result is an easier to use avalanche transceiver with a lower price tag.